Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Evaluation

 \subsubsection{Quantitative Analysis}

 We ran our tool on a large corpus.

 \paragraph{Subject Selection \& Details}

 This phase involves \NumProjects\ open-source Java applications and libraries of varying sizes and domains (\cref{tab:results}).
 Subjects were also chosen to include logging statements using either JUL or SLF4J and have at least one source code change to a method containing a logging statement (i.e., a candidate statement).
-Column \textbf{HEAD} is SHA-1 of HEAD at analysis time.
-Column \textbf{KLOC} is the thousands of source lines of code, which ranges from \num{\sim6}K for \deviation\ to \num{\sim535}K for \CoreNLP\@.
-Column \textbf{Kcms} denotes thousands of commits analyzed, which can significantly affect the number of candidate statements.
+Column \textbf{KLOC} ranges from \num{\sim6}K for \deviation\ to \num{\sim535}K for \CoreNLP\@.
+Column \textbf{Kcms} can significantly affect the number of candidate statements.
 For subjects with long Git histories, we choose a large number of commits to obtain more candidates.
 For others, a relatively small number of commits was adequate to obtain all logging statements as candidates.
-Column \textbf{$\delta$KLOC} is the thousands of source lines of code differences analyzed from git history.
-Column \textbf{fw} is the number of logging frameworks detected.

 \paragraph{Execution \& Run Time}